-The hours of employment will typically be Monday-Friday from 8:30 am to 4:30 pm.
-The nature of this position is such that some additional work hours will be required and possibly work on weekends or during the evenings.
+The hours of employment will be Monday-Friday from 8:30 am to 4:30 pm.
+The nature of this position is such that some overtime with notice will be required and possibly work on weekends or during the evenings.

-The position is based out of the head office located on Nipissing First Nation.
+This position is based out of the KEB head office, located on Nipissing First Nation.

 Please submit your resume, covering letter, and three references to:

 Senior Operations Manager